 Have you been experiencing slow performance on the Google Chrome browser after updating your PC to Windows 11.?
 In this guide, I bring you the troubleshooting methods to fix the issue if Google Chrome is Slow on Windows 11.

 While Google Chrome updates itself timely, some users may miss out on the update for their browser.
 Hence, on an older build, they may face the issue of incompatibility and bugs.
 If the browser cache is filled with a lot of web pages and other data, over a while it will start to eat up the memory making the browser sluggish.

 Restarting always fixes up issues if it is happening due to any small glitch.
-It is a common solution everyone using any gadget carry out at first when any issue happens.
+It is a common solution for everyone using any gadget to carry out at first when any issue happens.

 - Click the Windows key in the taskbar.

-- Then on the new screen that shows up at its bottom right corner click on the Power.
+- Then on the new screen that shows up at its bottom right corner, click on Power.

 You can even close the Chrome browser and then restart your PC.

-When you open and use multiple tabs on the Chrome browser, obviously it will lead to more consumption of CPU.
+When you open and use multiple tabs on the Chrome browser, it will obviously lead to more CPU consumption.
 How do you know which process on Google Chrome is consuming more power?
 You can do that by opening the native task manager of the Google Chrome browser.

 - You will see the list of processes actively running on the Chrome browser.

 - Check the Memory Footprint and the CPU Usage